No, Virtual Reality is Not a Fad

 Every technological leap we take forward is accompanied by the complaints of those stuck who are in the past.
 But make no mistake when it comes to virtual reality (VR).
 It’s not a fad.
 And it’s only going to get better over time.

-But you don't have to take my word for it.
-Using a $15 Google Cardboard viewer---yes, it's literally made of cardboard---you can have a basic VR experience on the cheap and see for yourself.
-And despite the limitations of the underlying mobile platform---Cardboard works with both Android handsets and the iPhone---it's still pretty damned impressive.
+But you don’t have to take my word for it.
+Using a $15 Google Cardboard viewer—yes, it’s literally made of cardboard—you can have a basic VR experience on the cheap and see for yourself.
+And despite the limitations of the underlying mobile platform—Cardboard works with both Android handsets and the iPhone—it’s still pretty damned impressive.

 To understand what a mean, try a few of the core experiences: YouTube VR, for example, provides 360-degree videos, including some amazing examples that take place in outer space.
 Or you can travel the world virtually using Google Street View.
-In both cases, I've felt a twinge of bliss---similar to nostalgia or deeply personal moments---that transcends what's normally possible with 2D experiences.
+In both cases, I’ve felt a twinge of bliss—similar to nostalgia or deeply personal moments—that transcends what’s normally possible with 2D experiences.
 VR experiences really can be transformative.

 There are two obvious issues with VR and VR offshoots such as augmented reality or mixed reality today: The affordable experiences are truly basic, with VHS/standard definition-quality video and graphics and only basic interactivity.
 Meanwhile, more sophisticated VR products like Oculus Rift and HTC Vive are incredibly expensive and complex to set up and use.